Bed Sheets

 Weavve’s TENCEL™ Fitted Sheet Set Bed Sheets in Sand Taupe

-Featuring Weavve’s TENCEL™ Fitted Bed Sheet Set in Sand Taupe
+Featuring Weavve’s TENCEL™ Fitted Bed Sheet Set In Sand Taupe

 There are two popular types of TENCEL™, Modal and Lyocell.
-Both are neither synthetic nor fully natural, but are instead, semi-synthetic fibers that have natural botanic origins.
-This means that these fibers are made from natural raw materials with a naturally occurring long-chain polymer structure, but are modified and partially degraded due to the chemical processes.
+Both are neither synthetic nor fully natural, but are instead, semi-synthetic fibres that have natural botanic origins.
+This means that these fibres are made from natural raw materials with a naturally occurring long-chain polymer structure, but are modified and partially degraded due to the chemical processes.
 Furthermore, these are environmentally friendly bedding materials as a result of closed cycle.
 In this production process, the materials that form during production are continuously circulated and do not get wasted nor does it need to be replenished.

 Weavve’s TENCEL™ Classic Set Bed Sheets in Cloud White